 You also may face more severe consequences if driving while on drugs, driving under the influence with a minor in the car, causing an accident that results in the injury or death of another person, or involving other aggravating circumstances.

 Do I really need a DUI attorney?

 Because of the seriousness of the charges and implications a conviction may have for your reputation and ability to make a living, it is crucial that you speak to an experienced criminal defense attorney.
-A DUI attorney from Bowers & Fawcett, LLC can explain the law and make sure that your rights have not been violated.
+A DUI attorney from Bowers Fawcett & Hurst, LLC can explain the law and make sure that your rights have not been violated.
 We can investigate and potentially challenge the following issues: